DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 and using the equations that define a RC circuit,

 ![[Lab 6 formula.jpg]]

 The voltage, while the capacitor is discharging, can be measured and can be used with the formula above to form a plot.
-Using the plot, the slope can be measured
+Using the plot, the slope can be measured and using the equation highlighted in yellow, the value of C can be calculated.

-Measure the voltage across the capacitor and measure the time till the initial voltage becomes half.

 #### Method 2 - Measuring the Time Constant